durandaltheta/sthread/README.md

 ## Quick Links

-The overall design of code in this library relies heavily on virtual interfaces to implement behavior.
+The overall design of code in this library relies heavily on virtual interfaces to implement inherited behavior.
 Visit the documentation for information on interfaces and various other features not detailed in this README.
 [Documentation](https://durandaltheta.github.io/sthread/)

 [Unit Test and Example Code](tst/sthread_tst.cpp)